epicalekspwner/BigScaleAnalytics2021/README.md

 ![Avg_Dcognate_plot](https://user-images.githubusercontent.com/71261918/114367569-da8f3380-9b7c-11eb-8e36-ec9dfb26e051.PNG)

-We can see on the above graph that the more complex a sentence is the more deceptive cognates (aka false friends) there are.
+We can see on the above graph that the more complex a sentence is, the more deceptive cognates (aka false friends) there are.

 ####  **Final model: Combination of the two models**